-As outlined in Section 3.2.3 of the MPO Mining Operations Plan, due to the low acid forming potential of the mine leachate at the site, dilution and neutralisation is anticipated to negate any acid forming effects.
+As outlined in the MPO Mining Operations Plan, due to the low acid forming potential of the mine leachate at the site, dilution and neutralisation is anticipated to negate any acid forming effects.
 Notwithstanding, MACH Energy will exclude the material identified as potentially being acid forming (i.e. non-economic coal and identified coal seam roof and floor rock from the Wynn Seam) from the final face of the overburden emplacement to reduce any residual risk.